vialabdusp/planning-representation/w03_photoshop_render/photoshoptutorial.md

 - Pen = p
 - Line = u

-Addionally, every tool you choose will have a different top bar where you can make adjustment to how you use the tool.
+Addionally, every tool you choose will have an associated toolbar where you can set the tool's parameters and properties.

+If you want to really commit to learning hot keys, download a 'cheat sheet'!
+There are many of these... [try this one if you like icons printed on keys](https://cdn.makeawebsitehub.com/wp-content/uploads/2015/04/photoshop-a4-keyboard-shortcuts-print-pdf.pdf).

 To start, let's set the move tool bar - uncheck the auto-select.
 For now we will use the layer menu to select layers we wish to work on.
 We can still select images manually by pressing the control button and left-clicking above the image we want to select.

-## 01 Improve Image Quality
+## Improve Image Quality

 Sometimes the only images available to us are of low quality, that doesn't mean we cannot produce great images!
 Follow these steps to improve the quality of the image:

-### 1. Use Skew to Adjust Perceptive
+### Use Skew to Adjust Perceptive

 Images taken from google earth can have twisted perspectives.
 One way to correct a perspective is to use the skew tool.
 First make sure the rulers are on (view ->Rulers).
 Next, press on control and drag a guide line from the edge of the vertical ruler. place the guideline next to a line in the image that should be vertical but isn't, like the window line.
 Lastly, using the move tool (v), choose the image, check the box to show transform controls at the top bar and press skew to change the location of the vertex so that the perspective will be more similar to normal pictures.

-### 2. Use Clone to Remove Street Name
+### Use Clone to Remove Street Name

 The clone tool paints with pixels from another part of the image.
 We will use this tool to paint over the street name with road pixels from adjucent area.

 - Choose the clone tool (s) and right click to choose a soft edges brush and adjust brush size.
 - Alt+click to define the area you wish to clone.
 - click on the area you wish to paint over.

-### 3. Shadow-highlights
+### Shadow-highlights

 This effects enables editing of the shadows and highlight of the image.
 Image ->Adjustments -> Shadow/Highlights

-### 4. Sharpen
+### Sharpen

 This filter will make the image appear slightly less pixelated.
 There are 2 steps:
 1. Filter -> Sharpen -> Unsharp mask Choose Amount>=170 Radius <=2.5
 2. Filter -> Sharpen -> Unsharp mask Choose Amount<=50 Radius >=80

-### 5. Adjustment layers
+### Adjustment layers

 At the layer menu, choose the image adjustment icon - it's the half full circle at the middle.
 From the pop out box, choose these tools:
 1. levels - corrects the tonal range and color balance of an image by adjusting intensity levels of image shadows, midtones, and highlights. click on the eyedropper tool to set the absolute black and white of the image respectively.
 2. Brightness/Contrast - for this image define brightness=10, contrast=18.